Meet Our Beta Readers

-Lee is the co-host of a popular genre fiction podcast, a mental health researcher, a psychology Ph.D. candidate, and an all-around genre fiction enthusiast.
+Lee is the co-host of a popular genre fiction podcast, a mental health researcher, social worker, psychology Ph.D. candidate, and an all-around genre fiction enthusiast.

 With over 100 podcast episodes on iTunes and upwards of 100,000 downloads worldwide, Crime Time Podcast has read, reviewed, and interviewed over 200 authors to date.
 Each month a mountain of books land on the Crime Time desk fresh from authors, publishers, and promotion agencies far and wide.
 Lee is charged with the incredible task of sorting the good from the great, and they know an exceptional read when they find one.
-Better yet, they are equipped to identify the tweaks or twists needed to strengthen a character, plotline, voice, or narrative arc, to elevate a manuscript to its fullest potential.
+Better yet, they are equipped to identify the tweaks and twists needed to strengthen a character, plotline, or narrative arc in order to elevate a manuscript to its fullest potential.

-Lee specialises in reading crime fiction, psychological thrillers, mystery, memoirs, true crime and horror.
+Lee specializes in reading crime fiction, psychological thrillers, mystery, memoirs, true crime, and horror.